Neural Harmonic Textures for High-Quality Primitive Based Neural Reconstruction: Results

-\cref{fig:compactness_study} illustrates how reconstruction quality scales with the number of primitives, ranging from 1K to 4M.
-Our method improves over previous works across this entire range, excelling particularly in highly compact regimes with low primitive counts.
-For instance, we achieve performance comparable to previous methods using 1M primitives with only a third of that amount, offering more flexibility in the memory-speed-quality trade-off.

-\cref{tab:ablation_featuredim} and~\cref{tab:ablation_modelsize} in the appendix explore the impact of varying the per-primitive feature dimension and the MLP architecture, respectively, to illustrate the resulting quality-speed trade-offs.
+\paragraph{Primitive count.} \cref{fig:compactness_study} illustrates how reconstruction quality scales with the number of primitives, ranging from 1K to 4M.
+Our method improves over pior art across this entire range, excelling particularly in the low primitive count regime.
+For instance, we achieve performance comparable to previous methods using 1M primitives with only a third of that amount, offering more flexibility in the memory-speed-quality trade-off; Supplementary~\cref{fig:bonsai_10k} shows a side-by-side comparison against 3DGUT-MCMC on \emph{bonsai} with only 10K primitives (+3.7\,dB PSNR on average). \cref{tab:ablation_featuredim,tab:ablation_modelsize} in the supplementary material explore the impact of varying the per-primitive feature dimension and the MLP architecture, respectively, to illustrate the resulting quality-speed trade-offs.